 Its a first for me at the Bud Lit festival and I wasn't disappointed.
 I attended a talk with the, 'highly knowledgeable on all things publishing gal' Susanna Wadeson out of Transworld Publishing.
 The talk ran well and truly over the one hour because the audience couldn't get enough and Susanna was very generous and graceful with her information and time.
 I like to think I'm pretty au fait with the general course a book takes from the author's cave to your local book shop - but evidently I live in LaLa land - because despite my research there are more steps than climbing to the temple at Batu.
 Now I'm aware of the process - I'm thinking, it requires a great deal of expertise and a killer sense of humour.
 Yup - these guys earn their percentage.

 What did I learn? - The publishing process, costs, expectations of publishers, possible pitfalls for writers.
 What publishers think of Literary Agents (they're essential for good business).
 Whats up and coming in the literary race for every readers dosh.
 (We're talking audio books).
 And more besides - you had to be there!

 So all-in-all an absolute must for anyone in, or associated with the literary industry.

-Hi everyone, our August newsletter is due out on the 31st of this month - it'll be packed with all things Pilgrim, new Q&A questions, free to enter competition and upcoming events.
-Subscribe through our website to receive your free e-copy.
+Hi everyone, our September newsletter is due out on the 30Th of this month - it'll be packed with all things Pilgrim, new Q&A questions, free to enter competition and upcoming events.
+Subscribe through our website to receive your free e-copy

 So, here's the skinny.
 We've received enough requests to access the digital books not just on our website, but now through whichever device you happen to own.
 Never wishing to disappoint our readers - we are now researching the best way to accomplish this.
 We'll keep you posted.
 All readers who have signed up will be emailed directly the book's format is made inclusive for all devices - Thank you for your encouragement and patience.